yanchith/yanchith.github.io/posts/7-making-an-overambitious-game-as-your-first-thing.md

+TODO(jt): This is a work in progress blog post I'd like to do eventually.
+The main point is to document my subjective experience of making a medium-sized game with complicated game design without using an engine.

 In between 2021 and 2024, I was working on a game.
 The game's core idea as it ended up (it evolved during development) is something that inspires me even today, and I would still like to make a similar game at some point, but at the time I was working on it, it was way too ambitious of a